 From our offices in Fort Myers, Ringsmuth, Day & O’Halloran, PLLC, provides aggressive representation for people facing charges for violent misdemeanor and felony offenses in state and federal court.

 A Conviction For A Violent Crime Can Follow You For A Lifetime — Call Our Attorneys

 If you have been charged or feel you might be charged for assault, battery or a homicide offense, call us at 239-332-2500 to put us at your side immediately.
 In many cases, the prosecutor’s office will file the charges that carry the most serious and lengthy state prison sentences.
 We make sure your rights are protected from the initial investigation, arraignment and bail hearing to the final resolution of your case.

 Our experience includes (but is not limited to) working with offenses such as:

-- Use of a gun or weapon: Any assault, battery or homicide charge may include an additional charge of deadly force or weapons charge if the person accused of the crime was carrying, used or threatened to use a gun, knife or another deadly weapon during the act.
+• Guns and weapons charges: Use of a gun or weapon – any assault, battery or homicide charge may include an additional charge of deadly force or weapons charge if the person accused of the crime was carrying, used or threatened to use a gun, knife or another deadly weapon during the act.

 Get An Experienced Attorney On Your Side

-Contact our offices in Fort Myers at 239-245-9190 or toll-free at 800-416-1434, or send an email to arrange a FREE case evaluation with one of our experienced violent crimes defense lawyers right away.
+Contact our offices in Fort Myers at 239-332-2500 or send an email to arrange a FREE case evaluation with one of our experienced violent crimes defense lawyers right away.
 If you cannot come to our offices in Fort Myers, we will make arrangements to ensure you can speak with us.